SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 For more information on permissions, refer to [Administration > Managing permissions](/guides/users-guide/administration/#managing-permissions) in the User guide.

-The VNC connection via a gateway to a remote VNC server can fail because of network problems.
+The connection via a gateway to a remote VNC, SSH or Telnet server can fail because of network problems.
 In this case you need to contact your network administrator.